 Perfume buttons were popular from the mid to late nineteenth century in both the United States and Europe.
 They typically feature a tiny piece of velvet laid over a metal button back with an overlay of decorative, highly ornate, openwork brass.

 They were primarily used for the practical purpose of securing the closure of a woman's bodice or gown, typically with a row of twenty or more buttons.
-No wonder affluent Victorian women often required help getting dressed, or undressed, wink wink.
+No wonder affluent Victorian women often required help getting dressed.

 Like all oils, Victorian-era perfumes easily stained clothing.
 So women would protect their fancy gowns by dabbing their scents onto the absorbent velvet on the back of their buttons.
 The result was a hint of perfume that lingered in rooms, like a pleasant wake, wherever the woman went.